Secure that Rope Bed so it stays connected!

 Securing the Bed

 Rope beds are held together with bed bolts.
 These threaded steel bolts are inserted through the bed-post and screwed into a nut in the bed-rail.
+When replacing old bed bolts: it is often necessary to replace bolt and nut as replacement bed bolt may be a different thread size than old nut.

 Square head bed bolts, with an attached flange, are available in 6" length and 7" length to fit various rails.